OWASP/ASST/README.md

 ## 3. Run ASST on Ubuntu

-Download and Extract ASST's project from this github page, using a browser, wget or git, rename the folder to "ASST" only, not "ASST-master", move ASST's folder next to your web project to scan it, default: "/opt/lampp/htdocs/ASST"
+Download and Extract ASST's project from this github page, using a browser, wget or git, rename the folder to "ASST" only, not "www-project-asst-main", move ASST's folder next to your web project to scan it, default: "/opt/lampp/htdocs/ASST"

 ###### Configurations: